francispotter/busy-mirror/README.md

 A task can have no tags, one tag, or more than one tag.

-## Editing the tasks directly with the `manage` command

-The `manage` command launches the user's default text editor to directly edit tasks.
-Note that it only works with active tasks (not plans).

-Busy uses the `sensible-editor` command to select a text editor, which works with default Ubuntu Linux installations and might or might not work with other operating systems.

-The `manage` command does its best to replace the edited tasks in place in the list order.
-So if you `manage` the current project (in which all the tasks are at the top), then the edited tasks will still appear at the top.
-Even if you add tasks, they will be inserted after the last task in the managed set, not at the end of the list.
-But all the tasks brought up in the editor will be managed.
-So if you remove a task in the editor, it will be deleted and the others will be moved up to take its place.

-## Designating tasks

-For some commands, it's possible to designate tasks to be acted upon.
-Designating tasks is always optional.

-Tasks are identified by number, which is the line number of that task within the list of tasks.
-It's easy to see the numbers of tasks using the `list` command.
-Note that the numbering starts with 1, and is not an ID -- the number of a task will change as the active task list is reordered.
-So always reference the most recent list.

-`busy list` lists all the tasks

-`busy list 5` shows only task number 5

-`busy list 3-7` shows tasks 3-7

-`busy list 3-` show tasks 3 through the end

-`busy list 3 5 7 9` shows the tasks designated

-`busy list -` shows the last task

-`busy list -4` is an error!
-Use `busy list 1-4` instead.

 `busy list admin` list all the tasks with the `#admin` hashtag somewhere in their description.

 Task designation criteria are additive -- that is, a logical OR.
 So:

 `busy list admin sales 3 4` will list all the admin tasks, sales tasks, and tasks 3 and 4.

-Note the result is always in the order the tasks appear in the queue, regardless of the order the criteria are provided.

 ## Command line options